 You know when a series of seemingly unrelated events coincide, and then you start to realise that in fact they aren’t unrelated at all?
 Yeah, well that happened to me this past weekend.

 I was scrolling through Facebook late one night in bed (as I often do despite knowing it does terrible things to the serotonin levels in my brain) and I saw an article that a friend of mine from Norway posted.
 It was in Norwegian (of which I know not a single word), but thanks to Google Translate, I was able to get the overall gist of the article.
 The title of the article is “Det store barselsviket” which Google tells me means, “The Great Maternity Ward”.
-What really caught my eye though was the brilliant cartoon that accompanied the article;
+What really caught my eye though was the brilliant cartoon that accompanied the article (click on the link above to the Norwegian article to view the cartoon).

 Drawn by leading Norwegian artist, illustrator, writer and musician Marvin Halleraker, I realised that all was not rosy in Scandinavian maternity care.
 I think that many of us assume that women giving birth in places like Norway, Sweden as well as other European countries like Holland have the Rolls Royce of maternity care systems.
 Well, apparently not.